Rayhatron/rayhatron.github.io/_posts/hng-internship/2018-04-25-hng-internship-2018-stage-2-git-and-github-for-code-collaboration.md

 As you can see the tasks here are focused more on giving an introduction to what Git and Github are all about by completing a simple task of getting the code you've already written online.

 Most of the work would be spent around reading about what the Git and Github are and understanding them then once done it's as simple as typing a few commands to complete the task.
-However, part 2 kicks the difficult up a notch by introducing the element of using these technologies, which you would have a basic understanding of at this point, for collaborating with other developers.
+However, part 2 kicks the difficulty up a notch by introducing the element of using these technologies, which you would have a basic understanding of at this point, for collaborating with other developers.

 ### Part 2 - Collaborating with others using Git and Github